 Grapevine - Fairfield on Main Street

-The City of Grapevine is expanding its historic downtown into a vibrant mixed-use neighborhood.
-In 1996, Grapevine opened a new classical style city hall in the heart of the downtown and private developers have added many new historic-style buildings along Main Street.
-The first large, mixed-use development called Fairfield on Main Street Grapevine opened in 2009 in the downtown.
-The four-story mixed-use development contains retail on the ground floor and 250 residential units on the upper floors.
+With assistance from the Sustainable Development Funding Program, the City of Grapevine has expanded its historic downtown into a vibrant mixed-use neighborhood.
+Since the addition in 1996 of Grapevine’s neo-classical styled City Hall in the heart of the downtown, private developers have added many new historically-styled buildings along Main Street.
+Fairfield on Main Street Grapevine opened in 2009 as downtown’s first large mixed-use development in the downtown area, with retail spaces on the bottom floor and housing units above.